Archive for February, 2011

 According to some reports, Christie has been strongly lobbied against the bill, which has led the governor to consider vetoing it.

 Originally, Christie promised movement on the bill on Feb.
 24, but has decided to wait until March 3 before either signing the bill into law or vetoing it.
-Many online gaming advocates were carefully watching the New Jersey bill because if passed, New Jersey would be the first state to allow online casinos and poker playing for its residents.
+Many online gaming advocates were carefully watching the New Jersey bill because if passed, New Jersey would be the first state to allow and poker playing for its residents.

 Full Tilt Poker has added a new pro to its roster and she’s a solid pro hailing from Australia.